BlackToppStudios/DAGFrameScheduler/README.md

 ## NEWS ##

+### August 16, 2013 - 1.9.0  ###
+* Bumped version to where I meant to yesterday.
+* merged pause and frame time returns are swapped bugfix from Mezzanine.

 ### August 15, 2013 - 1.8.0  ###
 * Added work unit names without increasing the size of the work units.
 When any function on the FrameScheduler is called that adds a work unit, A name must be provided.
 This name is logged along with a unique ID (Currently a pointer interpretted as an integer).
 This is logged along with other log messages allowing tools to assemble the information from any log.